RhetTbull/osxmetadata/README.md

 Acknowledgements
 ----------------
-This package was inspired by [osx-tags]( https://github.com/scooby/osx-tags) by "Ben S / scooby".
-I leveraged osx-tags to bootstrap the design of this package.
+This module was inspired by [osx-tags]( https://github.com/scooby/osx-tags) by "Ben S / scooby".
+I leveraged osx-tags to bootstrap the design of this module.
 I wanted a more general OS X metadata library so I rolled my own.

 To set the Finder comments, I use [py-applescript]( https://github.com/rdhyee/py-applescript) by "Raymond Yee / rdhyee".
-Rather than import this package, I included the entire package
+Rather than import this module, I included the entire module
-(which is published as public domain code) in a private package to prevent ambiguity with other applescript packages on PyPi.  py-applescript uses a native bridge via PyObjC and is very fast compared to the other osascript based packages.
+(which is published as public domain code) in a private module to prevent ambiguity with other applescript modules on PyPi.  py-applescript uses a native bridge via PyObjC and is very fast compared to the other osascript based modules.